stephenakinrodoye/QBridge-Athleisure/README.md

 # QBridge athleisure OMS MVP (Python + SQL) for Shopify

+This project is a simple order management system built to support an online activewear brand that sells only in Canada.
+Customers shop and pay through a Shopify website, while this system works quietly in the background to handle operations.
+It keeps track of products, sizes, and colors (SKUs), manages inventory levels, records orders coming in from Shopify, and shows their status as they move from paid to packed and shipped.
+The goal is to make sure orders are processed correctly, inventory stays accurate, and nothing is oversold.
+The system is built using Python and SQL, which makes it reliable, fast, and easy to grow over time.
+It gives the brand owner a clear view of daily sales, stock levels, and order progress without unnecessary complexity.
+By keeping the platform simple and focused only on what matters, it reduces mistakes, saves time, and allows the business to scale smoothly as order volume increases.

 This repo is a minimal back-office OMS:
 - Shopify storefront handles checkout
 - OMS handles inventory, order status, fulfillment workflow, and basic reporting